kwon-young/Research-Master/CPU/CPU_1.md

 ### User Experience and Virtual Reality

-#### Communication is a copperative activity
+#### Communication is a cooperative activity

-* participant intentionaly, and attentionaly, share information and perform helping actions
+* participant intentionally, and attentionally, share information and perform helping actions
 * Grounding : process to share common ground
   * important part of conversation is dedicated to grounding
   * referring : implicit or explicit